WoofGrrrr/file-system-broker/README.md

 <br>

+In addition to the responses listed with each command above, a command may return the following responses:

   + Commands may return { "invalid": reason } if the command received invalid parameters, where "reason" is a String that describes the problem.

   + Commands may return { "error": reason } if there was an error processing the command, where "reason" is a String that describes the problem.

   + Commands may return { "error": reason, "code": code } if there was an error processing the command, where "reason" is a String that describes the problem and "code" is an error code.
-    + "400" means that the request to FileSystemBroker is malformed.
+    + code "400" means that the request to FileSystemBroker is malformed.
-    + "403" means access has been forbidden.
+    + code "403" means access has been denied.
-    + "404" means that the request to FileSystemBroker is unknown.
+    + code "404" means that the request to FileSystemBroker is unknown.
-    + "500" means that there was some error that the system does not know how to handle.
+    + code "500" means that there was some error that the system does not know how to handle.
-    + "503" means that communcation with FileSystemBroker failed, probably because FileSystemBroker is not installed or is not running.
+    + code "503" means that communcation with FileSystemBroker failed, probably because FileSystemBroker is not installed or is not running.

 <br>

 ### Details:

     As stated earlier, to request that a command be performed, an extension sends a message to this extension.
 The message is in the form of a JavaScript object with a specific structure, i.e. a "command".
 Each command also returns a JavaScript object.
 To make things easier, the API can handle this messaging for you.

     Each command operates on files in a sub-drectory of the BrokerFileSystem directory inside the user's Thunderbird Profile Folder.
 The name of this sub-directory is the Extension ID of the extension that has sent the message requesting that a command be performed.

-    When an extension sends a message, that extension's Extension ID is made available to the the message receiver, i.e. this extension.
+    When an extension sends a message, that extension's Extension ID is made available to the message receiver, i.e. this extension.
 This way we try to restrict the Sender to accessing only files specifically for that Sender.
-(There might be ways to hack the
-    Extension ID of the Sender - I don't know.
+(There might be ways to hack the Extension ID of the Sender - I don't know.
 Hey, these are just Web Extensions.)

     Sub-Directories are not supported as this time.